grammyjs/website/site/docs/hosting/heroku.md

 git push heroku main
 ```

-If it doesn't work, it's probably our git branch is not `main` but `master`.
+If it doesn’t work, it’s probably our git branch is not `main` but `master`.
 Press this _blue button_ instead:

 ```bash